nudoru/React-Starter/README.md

 Entry point for SASS is `app/sass/app/app.sass`.
 SASS and CSS are required in the main application JSX file at `app/scripts/app/App.js`.

-### Prototyping

-For quick prototyping, the [Material UI](http://www.material-ui.com/#/) components are installed.

 ## App Entry Point

 `index.js` > `App.js` > `Default.js`

 The entry point for the app is `app/scripts/index.js`.
-This file sets up a polypill for promise support in IE 11 and then attaches `app/scripts/app/App.js` to the DOM in the `#appliation` div.
+This file sets up a polyfill for promise support in IE 11 and then attaches `app/scripts/app/App.js` to the DOM in the `#appliation` div.

 By default, the `App.js` will load the `www/config.json` file on start up.
 This external config file may be updated outside of the bundle to set configuration options for the application.
 The `render()` function will return a loading, error or the view from `components/Default.js`.

+# Docker

+`docker build -t nudoru/react-starter .`